WPBeginner

 Removing /wordpress/ from your WordPress site url

 Let’s take a look at how to easily fix this and get rid of /wordpress/ from your site’s URL.
+We will cover three methods, and you can use these links to jump to the one you want to use:

 If you have just installed WordPress and there is no content on your website, then you can just go ahead and start over.

-Simply delete the current installation, and follow the instructions in our WordPress installation tutorial to properly reinstall WordPress.
+Simply delete the current installation and follow the instructions in our WordPress installation tutorial to properly reinstall WordPress.

 If you have already added content to your website, then there are two easy ways to remove the /wordpress/ from your site’s URL.
+We will cover them in Methods 2 and 3.

-Method 1: Change WordPress Site Address
+Method 2: Change Your WordPress Site Address

-You will notice the ‘WordPress Address’ and ‘Site Address’ fields and both will have the same URL.
+First, you need to log in to your WordPress admin area and go to Settings » General.
+You will notice the ‘WordPress Address’ and ‘Site Address’ fields both will have the same URL.

-You need to change the Site Address option and point to your root domain, e.g. http://www.example.com and leave WordPress Address option as it is.
+You need to change the ‘Site Address’ option and point it to your root domain, e.g. http://www.example.com and leave the ‘WordPress Address’ option as it is.

-Once you do that, click on Save Changes button to store your settings.
+Once you do that, click on the ‘Save Changes’ button to store your settings.

 Change WordPress site address